aurelia-projects/LeadMagnet/README.md

 ## Notes

-- **Email extraction:** Email scraping is currently unavailable on the Apify free tier (Limited Permissions block external website access).
-Requires Apify Pro plan or custom proxy configuration.
-Set to `false` by default in the actor input.
+- **Email extraction:** Requires Apify paid plan with proxy enabled.
+On the free tier, outbound HTTP to external domains is blocked by LIMITED_PERMISSIONS.
+Disabled by default.

 - **Reviews count:** Extracted from the Google Maps detail page when available.
-Some businesses may not display their review count depending on the page state.
+May be null for some businesses.

 ---